mozilla/fx-private-relay/docs/adr/0003-decouple-welcome-email-from-new-user-flow.md

 [Redis Queue](REDIS_QUEUE) would be Relay's first attempt at using Redis worker outside of the Redis session and backend cache with [django-redis](https://pypi.org/project/django-redis/) but can be used to more quickly send the welcome email for new users who join Relay.

-- Good, because it reduces the overhead of signal/receiver and delay in responding to Firefox during the `/api/v1/terms-accepted-user` endpoint call.
-- Good, because marketing team has worked on converting their service, Basket, to using this so we could follow their infrstracture and code setup.
-  - Example code snippet using the `@rq_task` decorator [here](https://github.com/mozmeao/basket/blob/main/basket/news/tasks.py) and the command for running the workers [here](https://github.com/mozmeao/basket/blob/main/basket/base/management/commands/rqworker.py).
+- Good, because users can immediately receive welcome email.
+- Good, because Relay team can share knowledge and practice with other Mozilla teams that use Redis queue.
 - Bad, because [Redis persistence](https://redis.io/docs/management/persistence/) adjacent problems which require infrastructure work.

 ### Option 2: Utilize Basket API to send welcome email